commons-app/commons-app-documentation/Developer-workflow.md

 2. If you have chosen an issue, comment that you have begun work on the issue.
 If it will take you a long time, keep the issue updated with progress reports so people know you are still working on it.

+3. Before you start working, ensure you are starting from an up-to-date branch to minimise merge conflicts and bugs in integrating your changes.

-3. As you're working on your change, be sure to follow the [[code style guidelines|code style]]
+4. As you're working on your change, be sure to follow the [[code style guidelines|code style]]

-4. If you give up working on an issue leave a comment to let people know it's unassigned.
+5. If you give up working on an issue leave a comment to let people know it's unassigned.
 It might also be helpful to explain what challenges you faced so future contributors get a head-start working on it.

 ## Submitting a change